 The interest in the research derives from Stephanie’s synaesthetic experiences and their rich influence on her life and art making as well as from her intention to promote synaesthesia as an example for diversity in society: the beauty, richness and value in how we all perceive the world so individually, in countless, enriching unique ways.

 Her research and the artistic projects of Sound & Colour Production mutually inform one another.
 The digital and multi-disciplinary performance production Lucidity (2017) is an artistic result of her practice-led research.
-With Sound & Colour Production, the research was continued during several R&D residencies in England, Germany and Ireland in 2018.
+With Sound & Colour Production, the research has been continued during several Research & Development residencies in England, Germany and Ireland since 2018.

 Her article Colours on the surface of my body in motion: The relationship between synaesthesia and dance improvisation has been published by Intellect Publishers in the Journal of Dance and Somatic Practices (Vol 11: 1 – ‘Wright-ing the Somatic: Narrating the Bodily’).